Nagendra1997/onpremise-loadable-modules/translate/README.md

 - You can download the source code and compile it to obtain the module - a shared library file and then load it.

--The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)
+- The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)

 - For a basic understanding of how Mesibo Modules work refer the source code for [Skeleton Module](https://github.com/Nagendra1997/mesibo-documentation/blob/master/skeleton.md)